zzzprojects/docs/dappertutorial.net/pages/getting-started/create-sql-database.md

 }
 ```

+You can also use [Dapper Entity to Table Converter](https://zzzcode.ai/dapper/table-to-entity-converter) to automatically convert your table to entity.

 ## Database Operations

 Dapper is an ORM library, which extends methods of the `IDbConnection` interface.
 These extension methods have efficient code to perform insert, update delete, and select methods.